Sebana02/Sparky/README.md

 - **Music Control**: Sparky provides full music functionality including play, pause, skip, queue management, volume adjustment, and looping.
 It supports various music platforms like YouTube, Spotify, and SoundCloud.
 - **Moderation Commands**: Sparky helps keep your server under control with commands for banning, kicking, muting, and managing channels.
 You can also create and manage roles easily.
 - **Fun Commands**: Add fun to your server with meme GIFs, cat and dog images, virtual hugs, slaps, and other interactive commands that make the chat experience more lively.
-- **Game Commands**: Engage users with built-in games like hangman, rock-paper-scissors (RPS), and tic-tac-toe.
+- **Game Commands**: Engage users with built-in games like hangman, rock-paper-scissors (rps), and tic-tac-toe.
 Users can challenge each other and compete in these fun, light-hearted games.
 - **Utility Commands**: Sparky includes useful tools like polls for gathering opinions, reminders for scheduling tasks, and a ping command to check latency.
 - **Information Commands**: Get quick insights such as bot uptime or perform Wikipedia searches right from the chat.
 - **Configurable Settings**: With the `.env` file, you can customize the bot’s behavior, including token configuration, activity status, DJ role permissions, and more.